miguel-guerrero/antlr4_system_verilog_parser/README.md

 # DEPENDENCIES

+See INSTALL.md for details (running ./install.sh should cover requiremetns).

 - The SV parser included here doesn't include a verilog preprocessor The testing assumes  **iverilog** is installed and in the path to be used as pre-processors.
 However this can be replaced in the scripts